placeAtlas/atlas-2022/CONTRIBUTING.md

 All fields but the name are optional.
 For example, a country flag doesn't necessarily need a description.

 Once you've entered all the information, you'll be presented with a pop-up window containing some [JSON](https://en.wikipedia.org/wiki/JSON)-formatted data.
-You can press the <kbd>Post Direct to Reddit</kbd> button, or copy the entire JSON text and [create a new text post on the subreddit](https://www.reddit.com/r/placeAtlas2/submit).
-Remember to flair your post with <kbd>New Entry</kvd>.
+You can press the <kbd>Post Direct to Reddit</kbd> button and just press the send button on Reddit, or copy the entire JSON text and [create a new text post on the subreddit](https://www.reddit.com/r/placeAtlas2/submit).
+You don't need to add any other text; just directly send the data.

+Remember to flair your post with <kbd>New Entry</kbd>.
+On New Reddit, click the <kbd>Flair</kbd> button on the bottom part, and select <kbd>New Entry</kbd>.
+On Old Reddit, click the <kbd>select</kbd> button on the "choose a flair" section instead.

 ## Edits to Atlas entries